-The angle at which you hold your knife needs to stay consistent, to help with this, some sharpening systems are designed to hold the blade at specific angle.
+The angle at which you hold your knife needs to stay consistent, to help with this, some sharpening systems are designed to hold the blade at a specific angle.
 One of these is the bevel guiding clamp style tool which holds the blade in place and the stone on a movable pre-set angle mounts for guided strokes; (see Review of The Aligner Guided Diamond Sharpener below).
 Another is where two sticks are fixed to a base in a V shape.
 The knife is held perpendicular to the base and pulled up the V.

-You will not be able to see the edge of a very sharp knife with the naked eye, but to see the reflection of the edge and catch sight of Knicks hold the blade to the sunlight.
+You will not be able to see the edge of a very sharp knife with the naked eye but to see the reflection of the edge and catch sight of Knicks hold the blade to the sunlight.

 The Strop: Finish up your sharpening session with a strop.
-The strop is traditionally leather, ideally with abrasive compounds impregnated into it or just a piece of leather, smooth wood, or even cloth, this removes any burr or curl that has developed during sharpening, improving without disturbing the edge you have already achieved, and polishes too.
-Rub the blade across the strop surface a good few times until you are satisfied that it the honing is complete.
+The strop is traditionally leather, ideally, with abrasive compounds impregnated into it or just a piece of leather, smooth wood, or even cloth, this removes any burr or curl that has developed during sharpening, improving without disturbing the edge you have already achieved, and polishes too.
+Rub the blade across the strop surface a good few times until you are satisfied that the honing is complete.

 Review of The Aligner Guided Diamond Sharpener

-Made by DMT, who have been a leading innovator of manual diamond sharpening technology for over 30 years, this guided diamond sharpener provides fast, accurate knife sharpening ensures guided strokes and exact bevels to give a consistent angle with a choice of 7 angles.
+Made by DMT, who has been a leading innovator of manual diamond sharpening technology for over 30 years, this guided diamond sharpener provides fast, accurate knife sharpening ensures guided strokes and exact bevels to give a consistent angle with a choice of 7 angles.
 It is designed to hold any 4″ (110 mm) DMT® Diamond Whetstone or to be used separately with any bench model DMT® Diamond Whetstone.
 It comes with a fabric pouch useful for packing into a grab-bag.